Mostafa-HEH/alx-low_level_programming/0x02-functions_nested_loops/README.md

  - Task 0: a program that prints putchar, followed by a new line.
  - Task 1: Write a function that prints the alphabet, in lowercase, followed by a new line.
  - Task 2: Write a function that checks for lowercase character.
+ - Task 3: Write a function that checks for lowercase character.
+ - Task 4: Write a function that checks for alphabetic character.